yairfax/SfatKolHaaretz/README.md

 _Some comments from Eitan Katz's [Lmaancha](https://www.youtube.com/watch?v=c08WY2MNCH8)_

 Surprised that Eitan Katz's L'maancha seemed to be so popular in Southern America, I tried to find a way to visualize this phenomnenon.
 And thus SfatKolHaaretz was born.

-SfatKolHaaretz uses YouTube's API and [langdetect](https://pypi.org/project/langdetect/) to pull comments from a given video and then plots the number of comments by language.

 ## Installation